levinotik/Learn-Swift/README.md

 }
 ```

+`sayHello` is a function which maps a String to a String.

-The ` -> ReturnType` part says that the function named swiftFunction *returns a __ReturnType__*.
-This just means that the result of calling the function with the correct arguments is a `ReturnType`.
+The ` -> String` part says that the function named `sayHello` *returns a `String`*.
+This just means that when you call this function, the output is a `String`.

 Example: